amirajoodani/Distributed_n8n_Platform_on_Openshift/README.md

 ---
 ## 1. Prerequisites

-For design and implement a distributed n8n platform running on Openshift , there are some requirement to deploy n8n service :
+For design and implement a distributed n8n platform running on Openshift , there are some requirement to deploy n8n service : <br>
 A ) an Openshift/kubernetes Cluster <br>
 B ) a Container Registery with Redis,Postgresql,n8n Images <br>
 C ) Persistance Storage for Postgresql and Redis pods <br>